lalitsaini56/javascript-interview-questions/README.md

 # JavaScript Interview Questions & Answers

 > Click :star:if you like the project.
 Pull Requests are highly appreciated.
-Follow me [@SudheerJonna](https://twitter.com/SudheerJonna) for technical updates.
+Follow me [Lalit Saini](https://www.linkedin.com/in/lalit-saini-411374aa/) for technical updates.

 Go to [Coding Exercise](#coding-exercise) for coding specific questions

 ## Download PDF/Epub formats

-You can download the PDF and Epub version of this repository from the latest run on the [actions tab](https://github.com/sudheerj/JavaScript-Interview-Questions/actions).
+You can download the PDF and Epub version of this repository from the latest run on the [actions tab](https://github.com/lalitsaini56/JavaScript-Interview-Questions/actions).

 ---